krbnite/krbnite.github.io/_posts/2017-05-11-Accessing-Jupyter-Notebooks-and-TensorBoard-on-AWS.md

 To use a Jupyter Notebook or TensorBoard on AWS is straightforward on a personal account.
-It's a little trickier if the AWS account you're using is a work account with restricted permissions, and so on.
+It's a little trickieryou're using a work account with restricted permissions.
-First, I'll just lay out how I've done this on my personal account.
-Then, I will go over some of the additional steps that were necessary for my work account.
+In this post, I will lay out my experience with both scenarios.

 # Personal Account

-I've been participating in Udacity's [Deep Learning NanoDegree Foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) since January.
-For extra performance, we were given $100 worth of AWS credits so that we could run our deep neural nets on a GPU.
+Richard Feynman is quoted as saying, "Physics is to mathematics like sex is to masturbation."
+This basically is what a GPU is to deep learning.
 Have you ever trained on a GPU after only ever training on your laptop's CPU?
-Richard Feynman is quoted as saying, "Physics is to mathematics like sex is to masturbation."
-Basically, this is what a GPU is to deep learning.
 Sure, you will use a CPU afterwards, and it will still be ... nice.
 But only when a GPU is not around!

+I've been participating in Udacity's [Deep Learning NanoDegree Foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) since January.
+For the first several assignment, I simply used my laptop.
+But as the projects got more complex (e.g., convolutional nets) and the data sets got bigger, we were given $100 worth of AWS credits so that we could run our deep neural nets on a GPU.

+It was amazing.

-I thought about purchasing my own GPU/hardware and all that, but for what I've done so far, it seems cloud computing is the best route.
+Then I ran out of credits.
+What to do?
+I thought about purchasing my own GPU/hardware and all that, but for what I've done so far, it seems unnecessarily expensive: well-planned cloud computing is the best route.
 This seems especially true considering that any hardware I buy is likely to become old-fashioned, whereas I suspect I can keep up-to-date in the cloud.

+However, note that "well-planned" is incredibly important.
+You must terminate your GPU EC2 instance when you're done.
+Don't be stupid.
+I blew most of my free AWS credits by accidentally leaving it running for several days straight.
+Also, take the time to learn about spot instances, which will dramatically reduce your costs.
+However, you must know a thing or two about frequently saving model checkpoints since a spot instance can be shut down on you mid-run.

 Anyway!
 Look at me rambling.
 That's not why we're here!
 Without further ado:

 ## How to Access a Jupyter Notebook and TensorBoard from a Python Session Launch on your Personal EC2 Instance

-I simply launched a g2.2xlarge instance using Udacity's AMI.
+A quick-and-easy way to get started is to launch a g2.2xlarge instance using Udacity's AMI.
 To connect to the instance, just note the (public) IP address it was assigned and SSH into it.
-If using Udacity's AMI, make sure to get into the proper Conda environment, then start up your Jupyter Notebook.
+Make sure to activate the proper Conda environment (stocked with tensorflow-gpu), then start up your Jupyter Notebook.
-To actually see your notebook, simply enter the IP and port number in the browser.
+To actually see your notebook, enter the EC2 instance's public IP and port number in the browser.
 (If you're not using the Udacity AMI, you might need to copy-and-paste the URL token provided in the remote shell when called on Jupyter.)